openstack/security-doc/security-guide/source/compliance/overview.rst

 Fail securely
 -------------

 In the case of failure, systems should be configured to fail into a closed secure state.
-For example, TLS certificate verification should fail closed by severing the network connection if the CNAME doesn't match the server's DNS name.
+For example, TLS certificate verification should fail closed by severing the network connection if the CNAME does not match the server's DNS name.
 Software often fails open in this situation, allowing the connection to proceed without a CNAME match, which is less secure and not recommended.

 Least privilege
 ---------------

 Only the minimum level of access for users and system services is granted.
 This access is based upon role, responsibility and job function.
 This security principle of least privilege is written into